ccj5351/epitome_coding/README.md

   <img src="files/epitome-01.jpg" width="600"/>
 </p>

-- In our study, the inputs and the learned epitome is shown below.
+- In our study, the inputs and the learned epitome are shown below.
 <p align="center">
   <img src="files/input-epitome.png" width="700"/>
 </p>